The Vision for ApplicationXtender is Clear

 OpenText Captiva is enterprise capture software that turns documents into application-ready information.
 It offers image and text-based identification, structured and unstructured data extraction and validation, as well as mobile and browser-based scanning.

 It was a terrific week in Orlando at the NADITA conference (North American Dealer Information Technology Association) for Caterpillar Dealers around North and Central America.
-We were honored to be invited as a Business Partner participant by our client, Milton Caterpillar, based in Milford, MA to the invitation-only event.

 Paper is a hard-to-kill pest in many offices.
 Paper takes up a lot of space, slows down decision making, is generally hard to manage and, most importantly, eats away at your bottom line.